nordnet/cordova-universal-links-plugin/README.md

 # Cordova Universal Links Plugin
-This Cordova plugin adds support for opening application from the browser when user clicks on the link.
+This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)

-Basically, you can have a single link that will either open your app (if it is installed) or your website (if it's not).
+Basically, you can have a single link that will either open your app or your website, if the app isn't installed.

 Integration process is simple:

-1. Add plugin to your project (see [Installation](#installation)).
+1. Add then plugin to your project (see [Installation](#installation)).
 2. Define supported hosts and paths in Cordova's `config.xml` (see [Cordova config preferences](#cordova-config-preferences)).
 3. Write some JavaScript code to listen for application launch by the links (see [Application launch handling](#application-launch-handling)).
 4. Build project from the CLI.
 5. Activate support for UL on your website (see [Android web integration](#android-web-integration) and [iOS web integration](#configuring-ios-application)).
 6. Test it (see [Test UL for Android locally](#testing-ul-for-android-locally) and [Testing iOS application](#testing-ios-application)).

-It is important not only to redirect user to your app from the web, but also provide him with the information he was looking for.
-For example, if he clicks on `http://mysite.com/news` and get redirected in the application - he probably hope to see the `news` page in it.
-Plugin will help developer with that.
-In `config.xml` you can specify event name that is dispatched when user opens the app from the certain link.
-This way, appropriate method of your web project will be called, and you can show to user the requested content.
+It is important not only to redirect users to your app from the web, but also provide them with the information they were looking for.
+For example, if someone clicks on `http://mysite.com/news` and get redirected in the app - they are probably hoping to see the `news` page in it.
+The plugin will help developers with that.
+In `config.xml` you can specify an event name that is dispatched when user opens the app from the certain link.
+This way, the appropriate method of your web project will be called, and you can show to user the requested content.

-**Note:** At the moment plugin doesn't support custom url schemes, but they can be added later, if people will ask.
+**Note:** At the moment the plugin doesn't support custom url schemes, but they can be added later.

 ## Supported Platforms
 - Android 4.0.0 or above.